LOOP language #

 Notations #

-Consecutive updates can be concatenated as σ[x ↦ v₁][x ↦ v₂]
+Consecutive updates can be concatenated as σ[x ↦ v₁][x ↦ v₂].

 Implementation notes #

-to provide a uniform structure for both LOOP and
+A LOOP State is defined as an Option Store to provide a uniform structure for both LOOP and

 SCORE states, simplifying the management of the notion of equivalence.
-The term none
+The term none can be

 interpreted as the failure state, even though this is not defined in the language specifications,